 But later on, you could add some highlights.
-They should be on the warm side, like a golden, sun-kissed look.
+They should be warmer, though, like a golden, sun-kissed look.

 If we're being really technical, I recommend cracking (lightening) your eyebrows as well.
 Right now, they're too dark.
 Your hairdresser will probably have to use a level 8-1 ash plus a 10 volume peroxide for about 10 minutes just to crack them by half a shade.
 This will help your look to be in sync.

 For your cut, ask for soft, long layers, which will work whether you wear it curly or straighten it.
 You look good with the straight hair.